About Our Dog Program

 Do you have an unruly dog?
 Don't give up—we can help!
 Our Board–In Training service is just the ticket to develop the relationship you always wanted with your dog—a respectful and loving partnership.
 Just send your dog "to prison!"

-The initial training is a minimum four week "sentence" for $1,400.
+The initial training is a minimum four week "sentence" (see Fees & Discounts Table).
 That may sound like a lot but before you click out of this page, consider what is included.

 - This is an intensive socialization program, conditioning your dog to be around and greet many different people, as well as interacting with many other dogs.